 - Alcohol or other dissolving liquids (nail polish remover or other solvents) may cause skin irritation and should not be used.

-This Patient Information Leaflet and Instructions for Use has been approved by the U.S. Food and Drug Administration.
+This Patient Package Insert and Instructions for Use has been approved by the U.S. Food and Drug Administration.

 This monograph has been modified to include the generic and brand name in many instances.